Aliases for SRPK1 Gene

 GeneCards Summary for SRPK1 Gene

 SRPK1 (SRSF Protein Kinase 1) is a Protein Coding gene.
-Among its related pathways are Influenza A and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+Among its related pathways are mRNA Splicing - Major Pathway and Influenza A. GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is SRPK2.

 UniProtKB/Swiss-Prot for SRPK1 Gene